fxnaranjo/datapower-mq/README.md

 ![DP2](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp2.png "DP2")

 - Configure the properties for the Queue Manager connection:
-  - Name (Required): The name for the object, in this case **MYMQ**
+  - Name (Required): The name of the object, in this case **MYMQ**
-  - Host (Required): The hostname and port for your MQ Server
+  - Host (Required): The hostname and port of your MQ Server
   - Queue manager name: The name of the Queue Manager
   - Channel name: The name of the connection channel
   - Alternate user: Off
   - Units-of-work and backout: 0
-  - The rest of properties can be the default ones
+  - The rest of properties can be default

   ![DP3](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp3.png "DP3")
   ![DP4](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp4.png "DP4")

-- In the Connections and CSCI tabs leave the default values
+- In the Connections and CSCI tabs leave default values
 - In the MQCSP Tab configure the username and password to connect to your MQ Server
   ![DP5](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp5.png "DP5")